 The focus of GolfLab is built around responsible business practices and facility management, and environmental stewardship and education.
 There appears to be significant opportunity for the creation of shared value amongst these practices.
 The golf industry stands at a critical juncture; incorporation, exploration, and development of these opportunities for shared value appear as a strong chance for fostering the next generation of committed, responsible golfers and reimagining the role golf courses have in society.

 Moving forward, the GolfLab program can be utilized by any golf course that is looking to improve their strategies for integrating sustainability into their facility.
 Courses that adopt these research methods will receive recognition as a golf lab (little g little l).
 The Science of the Green initiative focuses on empowering golf course managers and provides the necessary tools to conduct experiments and studies at golf facilities, provide valuable information on the impacts of golf on society and how to improve and strengthen those impacts.

 History of Les Bolstad Golf Course

 Opened in 1929, the Les Bolstad Golf Course is a classic, 18-hole championship course used by students, faculty, alumni and the community.
 The Course began as a cow pasture and was transformed by W.R.
-Smith, who was also known as "Mr. Golf" at the University of Minnesota and throughout state.
+Smith, who was also known as "Mr. Golf" at the UMN and throughout state.
 Three years later, in 1931, University faculty members gathered support to build a clubhouse, which is still standing today.

 As one of the last remaining green spaces on campus, the Course is enjoyed by members of the University community: children learning to play golf, alumni returning to the University and current students studying turfgrass research.
 Legends such as Tom Lehman and Les Bolstad have navigated their way around its tight fairways, ancient trees and elevated greens.

-University of Minnesota Recreation and Wellness has successfully operated the Course since 2009 and maintains it as a vital part of the University and community.
+UMN Recreation and Wellness has successfully operated the Course since 2009 and maintains it as a vital part of the University and community.